 Another huge draw is the simple fact that Nebraska allows you to purchase tags online or over the counter.
 You also can have two buck tags designated for a specific season and use them in any combination.
 For example, you can purchase an archery tag and a rifle tag, or two muzzleloader tags.
 Your creativity is the only limit to your hunting opportunities.
 My hunt took place during the December muzzleloader season, a great option for a finale to your hunting season.

-For western whitetail fans, the western half of Nebraska offers it all.
+For western whitetail fans, Nebraska deer hunting is excellent, especially the western half of the state, which offers it all.
 Open plains, splotches of agricultural and miles of meandering riparian zones provide whitetails with nutrition, and refuge to mature.
 Plus, the open environment and ribbons of cover give hunters options for waylaying a Nebraska buck.

 Timber and agriculture create attractions whitetails can’t resist in Nebraska.
 Do your scouting beforehand and you may discover a funnel, or pinch point perfect for a whitetail trap.
 The one unique aspect of Nebraska timber tracts, especially those in the western regions, is that that they oftentimes narrow in varying points.
 This gives you locations to put up treestands, erect ground blinds or simply to take a hillside sniper position.

-Agriculture, including wheat, alfalfa and even irrigated corn, attracts whitetails from miles around, especially in December when snow arrives and temperatures plummet.
+Nebraska deer hunting is conducted around agriculture, including wheat, alfalfa, and even irrigated corn, which attracts whitetails from miles around, especially in December when snow arrives and temperatures plummet.
 Deer feed and browse on as many as 20 different forage species a day.
 Still, when Old Man Winter comes to town whitetails target energy-rich food sources for survival.
 Before and after a storm these sources have the potential to attract blizzard bucks.
 And, if you’re lucky enough to have a food plot in Nebraska, the December weather can play in your favor.
-Today’s wide array of food plot ingredients can lure whitetails with delicious forage such as chicory, brassica, clover and others.
+Today’s wide array of food plot ingredients can lure whitetails with delicious forage such as chicory, brassica, clover, and others.
 It’s your job to decipher what the deer are feeding in a particular region so when a storm is broadcast across the airwaves you know where to set up.
 Remember, feet of snow means disappearing food plots under the snow so deer could easily move to a high carbohydrate option like corn.
-Standing corn also sits above most snow banks.
+Standing corn also sits above most snowbanks.
 When a blizzard bears down, cornfields are one of my top choices to target.